 Since you are not an expert, reading blogs and watching videos on the internet will lead you down a rabbit hole.
 You may even end up purchasing expensive equipment or sifting through countless videos in a frantic effort to heal your pain.
 You could waste weeks or months trying to find a solution for your recovery.

-Licensed physical therapists have years of training in healing MSK injuries.
+Licensed PTs have years of training in healing MSK injuries

 The physical therapist will:

 - Assess your body movement and ask the right questions to identify the problem

 - Create a customized treatment plan using a combination of treatment methods

 - Invite your questions and feedback on the prescribed intervention